cossacklabs/product-docs/acra/acra-in-depth/authentication/_index.md

 ### AcraServer <> database

 <!-- to @lagovas: what this sentense means? -->
 AcraServer doesn't affect authentication process on database protocol level between client application and database.
-We strongly recommend using TLS when connecting to the databse and providing database TLS certificate in AcraServer configuration.
+We strongly recommend using TLS when connecting to the database and providing database TLS certificate in AcraServer configuration.

 Refer to [AcraServer TLS configuration params](/acra/configuring-maintaining/general-configuration/acra-server/#tls).